-I don’t remember being born in Kamwokya – the slum in northern Kampala, Uganda where I grew up.
-I don’t remember watching my mother slowly weaken and eventually succumb to a debilitating disease five years later.
-I don’t even fully remember my father telling me she had “lung cancer,” but for years, I loathed cancer for taking my mother from me and my seven siblings.
+I don’t remember being born, of course.
+That was in Kamwokya – the slum in Kampala, Uganda where I grew up.
+And I was too young to remember watching my mother weaken and eventually succumb to a debilitating disease when I was five.
+I also don’t fully remember my father telling me she had “lung cancer,” but for years I loathed the disease for taking her from me.

 I remember other things though.
 I remember bearing the pain of life without a mother.
-And I remember the day when I learned about the true circumstances of her death: I was 14.
+And I remember the day when I learned about the true circumstances of her death, the day my journey began.
+I was 14.

-I remember my twin brother came to me that day, terrified, to tell me he had unprotected sex with a classmate.
-I remember advising him to go to the local health center to get tested for HIV.
-He was so afraid to go that I decided to get tested with him, even though I was a virgin and couldn’t possibly be infected.
-I remember how relieved I felt when, 20 minutes later, his results came back negative.
+My twin brother came to me that day, terrified, because he had unprotected sex with a classmate.
+I told him to go to the local health center to get tested for HIV.
+But he was so afraid to go alone that I decided to get tested too, even though I was a virgin and couldn’t possibly be infected.
+I remember how relieved I felt when his results came back negative.

 And I remember the moment my life changed forever: when my results came back positive.

-My next memory is going home from the clinic and enduring my father’s booming voice as he screamed at me, questioning my intentions for getting tested.
+Word traveled quickly.
+When I got home, I was met with my father’s booming voice.
+He screamed at me for hours, questioning me for getting tested.
 I remember sobbing uncontrollably with floods of unanswered questions lingering in my mind.
-Eventually, I remember my stepmother carrying me aside and telling me the bitter truth: My mother didn’t die from lung cancer.
+Eventually, the yelling subsided and my stepmother carried me aside to tell me the bitter truth: My mother didn’t die from lung cancer.
 She died from AIDS.
-Cancer was just a made up story they told us so we wouldn’t be traumatized and afraid.
+Cancer was just a story they told us so we wouldn’t be traumatized and afraid.

-After that, my life became clouded by bitterness and fear.
+The next stage of my journey is clouded by bitterness and fear.
 Out of seven children, I was the only one born with HIV.
 Why only me?
-I remember thinking, “How can I possibly go back to school?
-How am I going to tell my friends?
-What will people think?”
-And worst of all, I remember toiling with the idea of death – my death.
-After all, I knew no one with HIV can live normally and healthily: people with HIV are going to die.
+I remember toiling with the idea of death – my death.
+After all, I knew no one with HIV can live a normal, healthy life.
+People with HIV are going to die.

 And for the next three years, that’s all I wanted to do.
 I tried all possible means to get rid of my life.

 I remember feeling like a total outcast.
 I remember dealing with the stigma surrounding HIV: the harsh judgement from some and the painful sympathy from others.
-I remember plummeting from the top of my class to the very bottom because all I could think about was death.
-I remember that on eight separate occasions I took a handful of my HIV medication (instead of the prescribed single pill) and went to sleep expecting to die.
+I remember plummeting from the top of my class to the very bottom because all I could think about was my death.
+I remember that on eight separate occasions I took a handful of my HIV medication and went to sleep expecting to die.
 And I remember each time I woke up feeling more hopeless than before.

-Thankfully, I had friends and family who did not lose hope.
-I had become an angry, aggressive person.
 The feeling that death was never ready to welcome me infuriated me to the point that I couldn’t see life in myself.
-But they could.
+But thankfully, I had friends who could.